 Cushing’s disease:

-- Oversecretion of ACTH leads to Cushing’s disease, because of tumor (or) hyperplasia of β-cells of the anterior pituitary gland lobe.
+- Over‑secretion of ACTH due to a tumor or hyperplasia of corticotrophs (β‑cells) of the anterior pituitary gland lobe leads to Cushing’s disease.

-- It produces symptoms like hyperglycemia, glycosuria, muscle wasting, atrophy of the skin, and high urinary negative nitrogen balance.
+- Clinical features include hyperglycemia, glycosuria, muscle wasting, thinning and atrophy of the skin, and increased urinary nitrogen loss.

 Chemistry:

-- LH is a glycoprotein in nature; it contains sialic acid, hexose, and hexosamine as the carbohydrate moiety (16%).
+- LH is a glycoprotein hormone containing sialic acid, hexose, and hexosamine as the carbohydrate moiety (about 16%).

-- LH is a dimer in nature; it consists of α-chain and β-chains linked non-covalently.
+- LH is a dimer composed of non‑covalently linked α and β chains.

-- The β-chain of human FSH and LH has 112 amino acid residues.
+- The β chain of human LH has 112 amino acid residues.

 Functions:

-This hormone is also known as “Interstitial Cells Stimulating Hormone (ICSH).”
-In females,
+This hormone is also known as interstitial cell‑stimulating hormone (ICSH).

-- It causes the final maturation of graffian follicles and stimulates ovulation.
+- It causes final maturation of Graafian follicles and triggers ovulation.

-- It stimulates the secretion of estrogen by the THECA and Granulosa cells.
+- It stimulates secretion of estrogen by the theca and granulosa cells.

-- It helps in the formation and development of corpus lutem for the luteinization of cells.
+- It supports formation and maintenance of the corpus luteum and luteinization of follicular cells.

-- In the ovary, it can stimulate the non-germinal elements, which contain the interstitial cells, to produce androgens, androstenedione, DHEA, and testosterone.
+- In the ovary, it stimulates interstitial cells to produce androgens such as androstenedione, dehydroepiandrosterone (DHEA), and testosterone.

 Chemistry:

-- α-Chain is identical to LH and TSH, but the β-chain of human FSH has 118 amino acid residues.
+- The α chain is identical to that of LH and TSH, but the β chain of human FSH has 118 amino acid residues.

-- Glycoprotein in nature, with sialic acid, hexose, and hexosamine as the carbohydrate moiety (16%).
+- FSH is a glycoprotein containing sialic acid, hexose, and hexosamine as the carbohydrate moiety (about 16%).

 Functions: